sabir-aspose/words-docs-com/en/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-excel/_index.md

 second_title: Aspose.Words for Java
 articleTitle: Convert a Document to Excel
 linktitle: Convert a Document to Excel
-description: "Convert XML to Excel, DOCX to Excel Java.
+description: "Convert XML to Excel, Word to Excel (including DOCX to Excel) in Java.
 Save a document in various formats to XLSX using Java."
 type: docs
 weight: 15
 ai_search_scope: words_java